The PRINT Statement

 SUM

-The field will be totalled, with totals being reported at the end of the report and subtotals being reported on control break.
+The field will be summed, with totals being reported at the end of the report and subtotals being reported on control break.

 COL or RCOL